 Smallholder Farming: Smallholder farming has been defined in a variety of ways.
-According to the World Bank's Rural Developa balance between increment and cutting.491 ment Strategy, smallholders are defined by their low asset base and operate on less than two hectares of cropland.9 Smallholder Transpiration: Evaporation of water from the leaves or stems of plants.492 farmers are also defined as having limited resources in relation to other farmers in the agricultural sector.10 The various definitions agree that smallholders cultivate both food and non-food products - including field and tree crops as well as livestock, fish and sea products - with limited resources such as land, capital, skills and labor.482
+According to the World Bank's Rural Development Strategy, smallholders are defined by their low asset base and operate on less than two hectares of cropland.9 Smallholder farmers are also defined as having limited resources in relation to other farmers in the agricultural sector.10 The various definitions agree that smallholders cultivate both food and non-food products - including field and tree crops as well as livestock, fish and sea products - with limited resources such as land, capital, skills and labor.
+482 of age, stunting is defined height-for-age less than -2 standard deviations below the WHO Child Growth Standards median.
+484